 To add a vmnic to an existing vSwitch Click on add and select the adapter you want to add.
 You can add a physical NIC which is not used by any other VSwitch or which is currently being used by a vSwitch.

-Configure vNetwork Standard Switches add vmnics order Configure vNetwork Standard Switches Objective 2.1 VCP5 Notes.
+.
 The screen shows number of port groups available on the switch and this will be used by all the port groups.
 Standby and failover can be selected and the order for the adapter.
 I will explain the failover and load balancing in future posts.

 Click next and finish and a new vmnic is added to the vSWITCH.